sailscastshq/docs.sailscasts.com/docs/sounding/getting-started.md

 ## 6.1 Define your first world

-Before a suite gets interesting, give it a named business situation to stand on.

-A good first world is usually one of:
+Define a named world for repeatable setup.
+Common starting points are:

 - a signed-out guest
 - a subscriber with active access